 #3.
 Learn to Differentiate Asset VS Liability

-Kiyosaki says there is one major rule for financial literacy and to grow rich.
+Kiyosaki says there is one major rule for financial literacy and growing rich.
 And that’s the Asset VS Liability Rule.

 An asset is simply what puts money in your pocket.
 A liability is anything that takes money from your pocket.